Introductory Issues in Philippians

 Imperial language

-The theme that Paul might soon experience death runs through this letter.
-Paul also prepares the Philippians for a wave of persecution that might soon be present for them.
-It would be likely that the persecution of Christians in Rome under Emperor Nero, during the last years of his reign (61-68 C.E.), would move quickly to Philippi, which had close ties with the imperial capital.
-Residents of Philippi, “a leading city of the district of Macedonia and a Roman colony” (Acts 16:12), would take special notice that the spread of the gospel had increased through Paul’s imprisonment insofar as “it has become known throughout the whole imperial guard and to everyone else that [Paul’s] imprisonment is for Christ” (Philippians 1:13).
-Paul concludes the letter with greetings from the community were Paul is imprisoned: “All the saints greet you, especially those of the emperor’s household” (4:22).
-These imperial references would be of interest to the Philippians, indicating that Paul’s presence is acknowledged in the highest places of military and civil office in the Roman EmpireThe region we today call Palestine and Israel was under Roman rule during the time of Jesus and the early church.
-The Roman Empire was in its ascendancy during the first century, making it the most powerful political and military force on earth.
-More.
+Residents of Philippi, “a leading city of the district of Macedonia and a Roman colony” (Acts 16:12) with close ties to the imperial capital, would take special notice that the spread of the gospel had increased through Paul’s imprisonment insofar as “it has become known throughout the whole imperial guard and to everyone else that [Paul’s] imprisonment is for Christ” (Philippians 1:13).
+Paul concludes the letter with greetings from the community where Paul is imprisoned: “All the saints greet you, especially those of the emperor’s household” (4:22).
+These imperial references would be of interest to the Philippians, indicating that Paul’s presence is acknowledged in the highest places of military and civil office in the Roman Empire.

 Military and athletic language

-Paul’s rich use of language is reflected in his use of military and athletic terms.
-The Greek word translated “to spread” and “progress” (1:12, 25) reflects a strategic military movement of soldiers “advancing” on an enemy.
-The phrase “put here for the defense” (1:16) literally refers to a soldier who is assigned as “a sentinel on duty,” one who remains on watch and is relieved of duty only when a replacement is sent.
+The Greek word prokopē, translated “spread” and “progress” (1:12, 25), reflects a strategic military movement of soldiers “advancing” on an enemy.
+The phrase “put here for the defense” (1:16) refers to a soldier stationed as “a sentinel on duty” who remains on watch and is relieved of duty only when a replacement is sent.
 “Standing firm” (1:27) likewise reflects the stance of one who is unyielding in the call to duty.
 “In no way intimidated” and “opponents” (1:28) refer to military or athletic images on a field of either military engagement or athletic competition.
-“Evidence of their destruction” (1:28) literally refers to the “omen” or “sign” of destruction, with reference to the crowd in an arena giving the thumbs-down sign to the gladiator, sealing the fate of the victim.
-The words translated “striving side by side” (1:27) and “struggle” (literally, “agony” in 1:30) signify intense engagement in either battle or athletic competition.
+“Evidence of their destruction” (1:28) refers to the “omen” or “sign” of destruction, like that of an arena crowd giving the thumbs-down sign to the gladiator, sealing the fate of the victim.
+The words translated “striving side by side” (synathleō, 1:27) and “struggle” (agōn, 1:30) signify intense engagement in either battle or athletic competition.

 Present and future realities in Christ

-Paul’s opening prayers of thanksgiving (1:3-8) and intercession (1:9-11) for the Philippians flow together with a joy that is distinctive to the new life that Christ gives.
-Language of time pervades these prayers, as Paul refers to the Philippians’ faithfulness “from the first day until now” (1:5) and prays with assurance that “the one [God] who began a good work among you will bring it to completion by the day of Jesus Christ” (1:6).
+The language of time pervades Paul’s opening prayers of thanksgiving and intercession, as he refers to the Philippians’ faithfulness “from the first day until now” (1:5) and prays with assurance that “the one [God] who began a good work among you will bring it to completion by the day of Jesus Christ” (1:6).
 Paul’s present “defense and confirmation of the gospel” (1:7) also anticipates a time that is coming soon: “so that in the day of Christ you may be pure and blameless” (1:10).
 Paul’s prayer of intercession calls the Philippians to live independent of present realities, as he reminds them of the joy and hope that are centered in “the harvest of righteousness that comes through Jesus Christ for the glory and praise of God” (1:11).

 Sacrificial language

 Paul includes sacrificial language in his opening prayer: “so that in the day of Christ you may be pure and blameless” (1:10).
-The sacrificial reality is present for Paul and the Philippians: “For he [God] has graciously granted you the privilege not only of believing in Christ, but of suffering for him as well–since you are having the same struggle that you saw I had and now hear that I still have” (1:29-30).
-Paul uses the language of sacrifice (2:1-5) to prepare the Philippians to hear the Christ hymn, which expresses their identity in Christ’s death and exaltation (2:6-11).
-Sacrificial language also follows the Christ hymn: “But even if I [Paul] am being poured out as a libation over the sacrifice and the offering of your faith, I am glad and rejoice with all of you–and in the same way you also must be glad and rejoice with me” (2:17-18).
+Paul pictures himself and the Philippians joined with Christ in selfless, sacrificial living during hard times: “For he [God] has graciously granted you the privilege not only of believing in Christ, but of suffering for him as well–since you are having the same struggle that you saw I had and now hear that I still have” (1:29-30).
+Such sacrifice may extend even to death, as it did for Jesus on the cross (2:6‒8).
+Paul’s self-identity as a servant of Christ is heavily shaped by images of personal sacrifice which he gladly embraces: “But even if I [Paul] am being poured out as a libation over the sacrifice and the offering of your faith, I am glad and rejoice with all of you–and in the same way you also must be glad and rejoice with me” (2:17-18).